10331333/datasci_223/Readme.md

 ## Introduction
-Hi, my name is Daphne (Nien Yeh Daphne Yu).
+Hi, my name is Daphne.
 I have have a background in genetic sequencing and testing.
 I am currently enrolled in the Health Data Science Masters Program.
 From this class, I wish to familiarize myself with Python and related data science functions.

 ## Collaborators
-Hailiang Wu, Chenyu Wang

 ## Instructions to open exercises
 ### Exercise 1 - Making the Grade